kajin04/ECSE275_Group1/README.md

 ## Approach
 ***Differential Robot***
+A differential robot is a mobile robot that navigates using two independently driven wheels mounted on a common axis.
+These wheels rotate at different speeds to control the robot's movement.

+For this project, we began by utilizing the differential robot model previously used in a homework assignment on mobile robots.
+To get the robot moving, we applied inverse kinematics to calculate the joint actuation of each wheel.
+The code from the homework assignment was appropriate for this project, as it effectively computes joint speeds from potential fields.
+(ADD CODE)

+The concepts learned in ECSE 275 facilitated the implementation of the differential robot, providing a strong foundation for incorporating additional concepts applied to the robot.

 ***Visual Servo***
 To implement visual servoing, we equipped the mobile robot with a vision sensor capable of depth perception up to 3 meters.
 We determined that 3 meters was an acceptable range because it allowed the robot to detect secondary goals without requiring excessive processing time to calculate their positions. (add image)